ART THAT MATTERSby Spannenburg.Art

 Visual Analysis

-'n Vertikale swart-en-wit foto wat 'n persoon sonder hemp, met kort, krullerige hare, uitbeeld.
-Die persoon staan te midde van 'n digte bos met hoë, blaarryke plante.
-Die onderwerp word van die middel bo gewys, met die bolyf wat horisontale chirurgiese littekens van 'n onlangse bo-chirurgie vertoon.
-Hulle is tussen dun, vertikale stingels met gelobde blare geplaas, wat 'n komplekse, getekstureerde raam rondom die menslike vorm skep.
+'n Vertikale swart-en-wit foto wat 'n hempelose persoon met kort, krullerige hare uitbeeld, staande te midde van 'n digte bos van hoë, blaarryke plante.
+Die onderwerp word van die middel op gewys, hul torso dra die horisontale chirurgiese littekens van 'n onlangse bo-operasie.
+Hulle is geposisioneer te midde van dun, vertikale stingels met gelobde blare wat 'n komplekse, getekstureerde raam rondom die menslike vorm skep.
 Een arm is opgelig, met die hand wat saggies 'n tak bo gryp, terwyl die ander hand tussen die onderste blare rus.
-Die onderwerp se blik is na onder en effens weggerig, in sagte skaduwee gehul, wat 'n oomblik van stil, introspektiewe grasie teen die gespikkelde lig van die natuurlike omgewing skep.
+Die onderwerp se blik is na onder en effens weg gerig, in sagte skaduwee gegooi, wat 'n oomblik van stil, introspektiewe grasie skep teen die gespikkelde lig van die natuurlike omgewing.

 Configure Your Edition